Iowa overcomes turnovers to stave off Cincy

 Evelyn's baseline drive, followed by two free throws from Wieskamp, put Iowa in front by six with 1:57 left.

-“We were seemingly in control, had a hellacious run at us and then made some uncharacteristic turnovers,” McCaffery said in a postgame television interview.
+“We were seemingly in control, had a hellacious run at us and then made some uncharacteristic turnovers,” McCaffery said.
 “We’re not a mistake team, not a turnover team.
 We still had plenty of time to get it corrected.
 We had some individuals really step up and we got the stops we needed, consecutive stops.”

 Iowa finished with a 48-31 rebounding advantage.
 Connor McCaffery had only three points but pulled down nine rebounds.